-FGAR ^{Global} Arbitration Review

 The European Arbitration Review

+2025

 Sweden

 The European Arbitration Review

+2025

-The European Arbitration Review 2024 contains insight and thought leadership from 14 pre-eminent practitioners from the region.
-It provides an invaluable retrospective on what has been happening in some of Europe's more interesting seats.
+The European Arbitration Review 2025 has insight and thought leadership from pre-eminent practitioners from the region.
+It provides an invaluable forward and backward look at events in Europe, including in some of its more interesting seats.

-This edition also contains think pieces on technology regulation and the potential for ISDS claims, and whether it's better to take post-M&A disputes to arbitration or expert determination.
+This edition also contains think pieces on technology, human rights and the assessing quantum in transport infrastructure disputes.

-All articles come complete with footnotes and relevant statistics.
+All articles include footnotes and statistics where relevant.

-Generated: March 7, 2024

-The information contained in this report is indicative only.
+Generated: December 4, 2024 The information contained in this report is indicative only.
 Law Business Research is not responsible for any actions (or lack thereof) taken as a result of relying on or in any way using information contained in this report and in no event shall be liable for any damages resulting from reliance on or use of this information.
 Copyright 2006 - 2024 Law Business Research